railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

    *Assign categories to an employee in the Employee form*

-Now, when you create a new leave or allocation request from the menuitems under :menuselection:`Human Resources --> Holidays`, if your :guilabel:`Leave Category` or :guilabel:`Allocation Category` is ``By Employee Category``, then you must choose a pre-defined :guilabel:`Category`.
+Now, when you create a new leave or allocation request from the menuitems under :menuselection:`Human Resources --> Leaves`, if your :guilabel:`Allocation Mode` is ``By Employee Category``, then you must choose a pre-defined :guilabel:`Category`.
 The request will then be applicable to all those employees who belong to the category selected.
 For example, you can create an allocation request for employees belonging to the ``Trainee`` category, entitling them to fewer leaves than the rest of the employees.

 .. index::
    single: employee; contracts